akshell/docs/intro.rst

 Spots
 -----

-Each application could have a number of developers working on it.
+Each application can have a few developers working on it.
 To prevent developers from hindering each other and to isolate serving application users from development, Akshell provides :dfn:`spots` -- independent application versions owned by developers.
-When the next stable version is ready, the spot containing it could be "released": it will instantly become available to the users (this operation is atomic).
+When the next stable version is ready, the spot containing it could be "released": it instantly becomes available to users (this operation is atomic).

 By default, every developer has a *debug* spot.
 I employed it for writing code of ``simple-blog``.